-Key Initiatives Resources (annual) Impact achieved this year Aboriginal background loading Funding Sources: • Aboriginal background loading (\$5 572.00) The progress we have made is based on the following data.
+Key Initiatives Resources (annual) Impact achieved this year Aboriginal background loading Indigenous books \$825 Recycled indigenous mats \$571 Funding Sources: • Aboriginal background loading (\$1 396.00) The progress we have made is based on the following data.
 The data includes PLPs, teaching programs, work samples, NAPLAN results and attendance data.
 After analysing the data we know that teachers are teaching culturally appropriate content and differentiating the curriculum to meet the needs of our Aboriginal students.
-Learning data indicates 75% of students are achieving at grade expectations.
-Attendance data averages at 96%.
-Low level adjustment for disability Funding Sources: • Low level adjustment for disability (\$70 714.00) The progress we have made is based on the following data.
+Learning data indicates 70% of students are achieving at grade expectations.
+Attendance data averages at 91%.
+Low level adjustment for disability Funding for employment of LaST, additional teacher 1 day per week and SLSO Funding Sources: • Low level adjustment for disability (\$65 831.00) The progress we have made is based on the following data.
 The data includes teaching and learning programs, learning and attendance data.
 After analysing this data we know that students were given improved access to targeted learning opportunities, resulting in positive growth in the areas of literacy and numeracy.
-Quality Teaching, Successful Students (QTSS) Funding Sources: • Quality Teaching, Successful Students (QTSS) (\$28 386.00) The progress we have made is based on the following data.
+Quality Teaching, Successful Students (QTSS) Funding for additional RFF teaching team Funding Sources: • Quality Teaching, Successful Students (QTSS) (\$27 784.00) The progress we have made is based on the following data.
 The data includes the allocation of funds to provide time for Assistant Principals to work on school planning, policy and procedures as well as providing professional learning and mentoring to staff.
 After analysing the data we know that several school procedures were developed and implemented in accordance with NSW Department of Education policy and contributed to the smooth running of the school and teachers ability to better understand the curriculum and deliver quality teaching and learning to all students.
-Socio-economic background Funding Sources: • Socio-economic background (\$15 728.00) The progress we have made is based on the following data.
+Socio-economic background Chaplaincy Program \$10,211 Funding Sources: • Socio-economic background (\$20 075.00) The progress we have made is based on the following data.
 The data includes the allocation of staff, student attendance and learning data.
 The data shows us that funds contributed to the employing of additional staff who provided much needed extra support for targeted students in both wellbeing and academic areas.
-Support for beginning teachers \$10994.00 The progress we have made is based on the following data.
-The data includes professional learning attendance, consultation time with teacher mentor, teacher programs and student access to quality pedagogy.
-After analysing the data we know that beginning teachers were able to access quality learning around researched based pedagogy and time to consolidate this with their mentor.
-Pedagogy was then implemented within the classroom.
+Support for beginning teachers Funding Sources: • Support for beginning teachers (\$2 951.00) The progress we have made is based on the following data.
+The data includes professional learning attendance (curtailed due to COVID restrictions), consultation time with teacher mentor, teacher programs and student access to quality pedagogy.
+After analysing the data we know that beginning teachers were able to access quality learning around researched based pedagogy and time to consolidate this with their mentor .Pedagogy was then implemented within the classroom.